SophieWalden/Grand-Expansion/README.md

 # Grand-Expansion is a small game that is currently in the Beta stages
-# Next on the list is upgrades for the factory
+# I have to find more ideas as I'm currently out on what to add next
 # If you have any problems or questions please post something in the Issues tab